Oliver Robinson, 2nd Marquess of Ripon: Sporting interests

-Personal life
+Marriage

 Lord Ripon married Constance Gwladys Herbert, daughter of Sidney Herbert, 1st Baron Herbert of Lea and widow of St George Lowther, 4th Earl of Lonsdale, in 1885.
 She was a noted patron of the arts, friend among many other artists to Oscar Wilde and Nellie Melba.
 They had no children.
-She died in October 1917, aged 58.
-Lord Ripon survived her by nearly six years and died on 22 September 1923, aged 71, having collapsed on Dallowgill Moor near Studley Royal Park, after shooting 52 birds that morning.
-He was buried at St Mary's, Studley Royal on 26 September, and on his death all his titles became extinct.

-Edith, the grandmother of the author Barbara Taylor Bradford, worked as a servant for the Marquess, and lived in properties owned by him.
+Edith Walker, the grandmother of the author Barbara Taylor Bradford, worked as a servant for the Marquess and lived in properties owned by him.
 She named two of her illegitimate children Freda and Frederick.
 Taylor Bradford's biographer, Piers Dudgeon, uncovered evidence that their father was the Marquess.
 Edith later lived in a workhouse.

+Death

+Lady Ripon died in October 1917, aged 58.
+Lord Ripon survived her by nearly six years and died on 22 September 1923, aged 71, having collapsed on Dallowgill Moor near Studley Royal Park, after shooting 52 birds that morning.
+He was buried at St Mary's, Studley Royal on 26 September.
+There was no heir to the peerages and on his death the marquessate and his other titles became extinct.